inductiva/inductiva/docs-sources/funwave/setup-test.md

 # Test Your Inductiva Setup
 Before diving into tutorials and benchmarks, let's ensure that your Inductiva Python package is properly set up.
-To confirm everything is working as expected, simply run a quick HEC-RAS simulation — it only takes a few seconds!
+To confirm everything is working as expected, simply run a quick FUNWAVE simulation — it only takes a few seconds!

 ## Step 1: Copy and Run the Code